Your doctor can tell

-Tylenol) for pain.
+Tylenol) for pain or a fever.
 You can take ibuprofen (such as Advil) along with

 Breast-feeding from your

-affected breast is safe for your baby and helps to treat your mastitis.1 If starting with the affected breast is too painful, try feeding your baby with your healthy breast first.
+affected breast is safe for your baby.
+If starting with the affected breast is too painful, try feeding your baby with your healthy breast first.
 Then, after your milk is flowing, breast-feed from the affected breast.
 If your nipples are too cracked and painful to

 breast-feed from that breast, use a breast pump to empty the breast of milk.